Rudolf Duala Manga Bell: Legacy

-Manga Bell's execution made him a martyr to the people of Cameroon and painted the Duala as an heroic people.
+Manga Bell's execution made him a martyr to the people of Cameroon and painted the Duala as a heroic people.
 His story became legend and came to represent "the myth of extreme colonial oppression, based upon the catastrophic climax of German rule in Douala".
 Manga Bell was still popular well into the 1920s.
 "Tet'Ekombo", a hymn to him composed in 1929, has remained popular.
 In 1935 his body was exhumed and reburied behind his house in Bonanjo, Douala.
 An obelisk was erected there on 8 August 1936, the 20th anniversary of his execution.

 The Germans and later colonial powers in Cameroon became wary of the Duala and never again allowed a powerful chieftaincy to take hold among them.
 After the French became the colonial power in French Cameroun after World War I, Rudolf Duala Manga Bell's brother Richard Ndumbe Manga Bell continued to fight to regain the lost Duala lands.
 Manga Bell's son Alexandre Douala Manga Bell took office under the French in 1951.
 His father's reputation as a Duala martyr lent Alexandre Douala Manga Bell great standing among the Duala.

 Cameroon faced a long civil war when the outlawed nationalist Union des Populations du Cameroun political party in the 1950s and '60s waged its maquis against French and Cameroonian forces.
 As a result, overt nationalist sentiment was shunned and figures such as Manga Bell were largely forgotten or only briefly treated in history books.
 However, signs show that is coming to grips with its nationalistic past; for example, in March 1985 the École Militaire Inter-Armes, part of the military of Cameroon, named a graduating class of cadet officers after Manga Bell.

 Following public discussions about the reassessment of Germany's colonial past, the district assembly of the Berlin-Mitte district announced in 2018, that the Nachtigalplatz, named after colonialist explorer Gustav Nachtigal, would be renamed after Emily and Rudolf Duala Manga Bell.

+In 2019, a short film, "The German King," was released depicting the end of Manga Bell's life.
+It won several awards at film festivals including the Fisheye Film Festival in the United Kingdom and the Rhode Island International Film Festival.
+In 2021, Deutsche Welle published a website including a documentary audio report titled "Douala Manga Bell: African king who stood up against Germans."

-From April 14, 2021 to December 31, 2022, the Museum am Rothenbaum (MARKK) is presenting the multimedia exhibition "Hey Hamburg, do you know Duala Manga Bell?", the first comprehensive exhibition about his life.
-The exhibition is aimed specifically at young visitors and families and questions social attitudes towards colonial heritage and racism.
+From 14 April 2021 to 31 December 2022, the Museum am Rothenbaum (MARKK) in Hamburg presented the multimedia exhibition "Hey Hamburg, do you know Duala Manga Bell?", the first comprehensive exhibition about his life.
+The exhibition was aimed specifically at young visitors and families and questioned social attitudes towards colonial heritage and racism.